door7302/demo-closed-loop/README.md

 lab@R2:pfe> test cmerror trigger-error 0x450012 0 toe_0_intr2_unaligned_memory_error_thread_3 4
 ```

-This last command should trigger a "cmerror" Major alarm and thus trigger the following "logic":
+This last command should trigger a "cmerror" Major alarm, which in turn will trigger the following "logic":

 ![logic to mitigate cmerror](assets/algo.png)